Tinkerforge/doc/en/source/Kits/CameraSlider/Construction.rst

 Substructure
 ^^^^^^^^^^^^

-The substructure of the cart consists of four bearing assemblies and two 150mm
+The substructure of the cart consists of the previous build four bearing assemblies and two 150mm MakerBeams:
-MakerBeams:

 * Insert four 6mm bolts into a 150mm MakerBeam.
 * Fasten a 4-bearing and a 2-bearing assembly to the bolts with two lock nuts